itswadesh/anne-docs/admin-user-manual.md

 Some products complement each other well and it’s best to buy them together.
 Use the related products feature to display the You may also like section in your online store as well as to cross-sell products in the cart.
 This feature helps you promote certain products and encourages customers to buy more.

-- From your Anne admin panel, go to Products.
+- In sidebar, go to Products.
 - Open the product page where you wish to recommend related products.
 - Open the Related Products tab.